 It is a country with vast, diverse habitats and exceptional game viewing.
 As a geologist’s and naturalist’s paradise, it lays claim to one of the most spectacular desert ecosystems in the world.
 Namibia is situated in the sub-tropics and flanked by the cold Atlantic Ocean.
 The cold Benguella current, which drifts northward from Antarctica has a massive influence on the climate causing cool, dry air to push inland, resulting in a temperate coastline and the extreme desert conditions of the Namib.

 A visit to Namibia would not be complete without venturing into the Namib-Naukluft National Park.
 It is one of the largest conservation areas in the world at 19,305 square miles.
-If not on foot or vehicle then take a light aircraft or hot air balloon, for the best view you will ever get of an endless rippling desert.
-In the south, there is the little known but equally mystifying Fish River Canyon Reserve, a canyon second is size only to the Grand Canyon in the U.S.
+If not on foot or vehicle then take a light aircraft or hot air balloon, for the best view you will ever get of an endless rippling desert of red sand.
+In the south, there is the little known but equally mystifying Fish River Canyon Reserve, a canyon second in size only to the Grand Canyon in the U.S.

 The Kalahari Desert straddles Botswana and Namibia.
 A Kalahari Desert safari offers a truly off-the-beaten-path experience.
 The Kalahari Plains are home to the black-maned lion and some of the best cheetah viewing in the world, particularly in the summer months when huge herds of springbok, oryx and wildebeest attract predators from all corners of the desert.